-In In 2019, the Committee analysed and evaluated the various key risk exposures for the Company.
+Overall, in 2020, the Committee analyzed and evaluated the various key risk exposures for the Company.
 In doing so, the Corporate Risk Register was reviewed, and the risk reports presented by management.
 These reports detail the key risks, the potential impact of the risks and the likelihood of occurrence.
 Mitigating strategies were comprehensively considered, including but not limited to those related to the stability in the Niger Delta, oil price volatility, export line breaches and alternative crude oil evacuation options.
-Other risks considered are funding challenges with the majority joint venture partner, liquidity, market, contractual and litigation risks.
-The status and effectiveness of mitigation actions were reviewed and any residual gaps or follow-up actions were identified.
+Other risks considered are Government and JV relations management, liquidity, market, contractual and litigation risks.
+The status and effectiveness of mitigation actions were reviewed, and any residual gaps or follow-up actions were identified.
 Key performance indicators as well as other risk indicators and trends were monitored.
 Key risks requiring risk tolerance considerations and strategic actions were presented to and debated by the Board.